Nam-Duong427/CTF/reverse engineering/not crypto/solution.md

   } while( true );
 }
 ```
-As you can see, it's too long too go through all or reverse the code immediately.
+As you can see, it looks like a crypto method and it seems like too long too go through all or reverse the code immediately.

+But the description tells us it is not about crypto.. ?!

 So I try GDB with gef to see inside the stack.
 If we found nothing, we will go back and reverse the code.
 ```